Ecological economics: Weak versus strong sustainability

 Ecological economics challenges the conventional approach towards natural resources, claiming that it undervalues natural capital by considering it as interchangeable with human-made capital—labor and technology.

 The impending depletion of natural resources and increase of climate-changing greenhouse gasses should motivate us to examine how political, economic and social policies can benefit from alternative energy.
 Shifting dependence on fossil fuels with specific interest within just one of the above-mentioned factors easily benefits at least one other.
 For instance, photo voltaic (or solar) panels have a 15% efficiency when absorbing the sun's energy, but its construction demand has increased 120% within both commercial and residential properties.
 Additionally, this construction has led to a roughly 30% increase in work demands (Chen).

 The potential for the substitution of man-made capital for natural capital is an important debate in ecological economics and the economics of sustainability.

 There is a continuum of views among economists between the strongly neoclassical positions of Robert Solow and Martin Weitzman, at one extreme and the 'entropy pessimists', notably Nicholas Georgescu-Roegen and Herman Daly, at the other.

 Neoclassical economists tend to maintain that man-made capital can, in principle, replace all types of natural capital.
 This is known as the weak sustainability view, essentially that every technology can be improved upon or replaced by innovation, and that there is a substitute for any and all scarce materials.

 At the other extreme, the strong sustainability view argues that the stock of natural resources and ecological functions are irreplaceable.
 From the premises of strong sustainability, it follows that economic policy has a fiduciary responsibility to the greater ecological world, and that sustainable development must therefore take a different approach to valuing natural resources and ecological functions.

 Recently, Stanislav Shmelev developed a new methodology for the assessment of progress at the macro scale based on multi-criteria methods, which allows consideration of different perspectives, including strong and weak sustainability or conservationists vs industrialists and aims to search for a 'middle way' by providing a strong neo-Keynesian economic push without putting excessive pressure on the natural resources, including water or producing emissions, both directly and indirectly.

 Energy economics

 A key concept of energy economics is net energy gain, which recognizes that all energy sources require an initial energy investment in order to produce energy.
 To be useful the energy return on energy invested (EROEI) has to be greater than one.
 The net energy gain from the production of coal, oil and gas has declined over time as the easiest to produce sources have been most heavily depleted.
+In traditional energy economics, surplus energy is often seen as something to be capitalized on—either by storing for future use or by converting it into economic growth.